 - 6.1 In most situations, competitive bidding of a development will be required.
 In certain situations, RIHousing reserves the right to allow a negotiated bid if a strong argument can be made that it is cost effective and will greatly assist the development.
-If under a negotiated bid scenario, the cost of construction increases more than 10% after Preliminary Approval, the construction must be put out to bid. - 6.2 RIHousing recognizes that in limited instances, stringent local code requirements, difficult site conditions, and/or special design considerations may necessitate costs in excess of the ranges established.
+If under a negotiated bid scenario, the cost of construction increases more than 10% after Preliminary Approval, the construction must be put out to bid.
+It should be understood that line-item bid results are to be provided for all negotiated contracts. - 6.2 RIHousing recognizes that in limited instances, stringent local code requirements, difficult site conditions, and/or special design considerations may necessitate costs in excess of the ranges established.
 In such instances, Developers will be required to justify higher costs by identifying and quantifying specific cost factors.
 Any deviation from ranges must be explained in writing and a waiver must be granted by RIHousing.
 Developers should note that one factor considered in the award of a reservation of tax credits is the cost of construction on a project, unit and per square foot basis. - 6.3 Developers whose proposal includes a community center as part of the development scope should separate the costs of that facility from the residential expenses.
 [NOTE: The term residential rental property includes any facilities that are functionally related and subordinate to the property.
-For example, swimming pools, parking lots and community rooms are considered residential rental property, may be included in eligible basis and may generate tax credits for the owners of an affordable low-income property if no fee is charged.] - 6.4 In mixed-income developments, if the cost of non-low-income units exceeds the cost of a low-income unit (using the average square foot cost and assuming the
+For example, swimming pools, parking lots and community rooms are considered residential

-- same size) by more than 15%, the entire cost of the non-low-income unit must be excluded from the building's eligible basis. - 6.5 Developments must demonstrate that the lowest possible fixed price contract has been obtained for the approved scope of work.
+- rental property, may be included in eligible basis and may generate tax credits for the owners of an affordable low-income property if no fee is charged.] - 6.4 In mixed-income developments, if the cost of non-low-income units exceeds the cost of a low-income unit (using the average square foot cost and assuming the same size) by more than 15%, the entire cost of the non-low-income unit must be excluded from the building's eligible basis. - 6.5 Developments must demonstrate that the lowest possible fixed price contract has been obtained for the approved scope of work.